Imleria badia: Research

 In laboratory experiments, extracts of I. badia fruit bodies have been shown to have significant antioxidative properties in vitro.
 Fruit bodies contain the compound theanine, an amino acid and a glutamic acid analogue found in green tea.
 Efforts have been made to establish a protocol for producing theanine by growing the fungus mycelium using submerged fermentation.
 Several indole compounds have been detected in fruit bodies.
 Unprocessed mushrooms contain tryptophan (0.68 mg per 100 g dry weight), tryptamine (0.47), serotonin (0.52), kynurenine sulphate (1.96), and kynurenic acid (1.57).
 Due to their temperature sensitivity, cooking significantly changes the contents and composition of indole compounds: cooked mushrooms contained tryptophan (1.74 mg/100 g dw), 5-methyltryptophan (6.55), melatonin (0.71), and indoleacetonitrile (2.07).
 Fruit body extracts have been shown to slow the growth of certain tumour cell lines in cell culture.

 Polish studies found that although the mushroom bioaccumulates mercury and cobalt from the soil, occasional consumption of mushrooms should not cause maximum allowable intake doses to be exceeded.
 Similar conclusions about safety were made in a Polish study of the mushroom's ability to accumulate organochlorine compounds.
 Different methods of preparation for consumption affect the leaching rate of cadmium, lead, and mercury.
-After the 1986 Chernobyl disaster, several studies showed I. badia bioaccumulates radioactive caesium, ^{137}Cs. ^{137}Cs is produced in nuclear power plants following the chain decay of ^{235}U to ^{137}Te, and has a half-life of thirty years.
+After the 1986 Chernobyl disaster, several studies showed that I. badia bioaccumulates radioactive caesium, ^{137}Cs. ^{137}Cs is produced in nuclear power plants following the chain decay of ^{235}U to ^{137}Te, and has a half-life of thirty years.
 A German study showed that mushrooms collected from 1986 to 1988 had radiocaesium contents that were 8.3 to 13.6 times greater than mushrooms collected before the accident in 1985.
 This caesium-sequestering effect is caused by a brown pigment, the polyphenol compound norbadione A, which is related to a family of mushroom pigments known as pulvinic acids.
 Norbadione A has been investigated for its ability to provide a protective effect against the damaging effects of ionizing radiation.
 Tests with cell cultures and mice show that although it has some protective effect, it is toxic to cells in higher doses.
 A new series of alkali chelators based on the structure of norbadione A has been reported.
 The mushroom may have potential as a bioremediation agent to clean up contaminated sites.